-- Review all relevant information has been collated, including relevant national and local guidance, together with our needs as identified in our local community as they present - Staff consultations Microsoft Forms surveys will be issued to staff to collate thoughts and feelings about what s deliver in CPSHE (RSE) - Pupil consultation To continue to use digital platforms to collate pupils' thoughts on the delivery and content of CPSHE - Parent/Carer consultation due to the Covid-19 pandemic, this will take a different form than the anticipated parent/carer meeting.
-Thoughts from parents/carers will be considered in tailoring the curriculum map and delivery - Ratification any time a significant change is considered, this will be presented to the Board of Governors for review and ratification
+- Review all relevant information has been collated, including relevant national and local guidance, together with our needs as identified in our local community as they present - Staff consultations Microsoft Forms surveys will be issued to staff to collate thoughts and feelings about what s deliver in CPSHE (RSE). - Pupil consultation To continue to use digital platforms to collate pupils' thoughts on the delivery and content of CPSHE. - Parent/Carer consultation Parents/Carers have been consulted and an overview of what is taught in CPSHE continues to be shared on our college's website.
+Parents/Carers can share their views at any time by contacting school and parents/carers views are taken into account when tailoring the curriculum map and delivery. - Ratification any time a significant change is considered, this will be presented to the Board of Governors for review and ratification.